ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-1-3.md

-Introduction: Importance of Monitoring and Tracking Progress
+Importance of Monitoring and Tracking Progress
 ============================================================

 Monitoring and tracking project progress is critical for ensuring project success.
 Project managers need to have a clear understanding of project status to make data-driven decisions, identify issues early, and take corrective actions proactively.
 Effective monitoring and tracking enable project managers to ensure that the project stays on track towards achieving its objectives.